YoYoGa

 Soon,

-their croptops came off (I kept my t-shirt on).
+their crop-tops came off (but I kept my t-shirt on out of... modesty).
 Colorful Yoga mats were

 unrolled on the floor.
-Pretty water bottles were placed next to them.
+Pretty water bottles infused with slices of cucumbers and citrus fruits were placed next to them.

-New-age music from modern and ancient instruments started to flow.
+New-age music from ancient instruments emanated through a modern stereo system and started to flow.
 We

 all sashayed through a long series of namaste's.
 Bowed to the